"But Calvinists don't say God causes sin and evil!"

 ...
 You either believe in the God who is in complete control of evil, or you believe evil is in control of God, and He's reacting to it the best He can.
 [First of all, he means that God controls evil, not just is "in control" of evil, which is very different.
 And second of all, it's a false dichotomy to say that God must control evil or else evil would control Him, as if those are the only two possible options.]

 41. From my ex-pastor's December 8, 2024 sermon about evil leaders: "[The early church believers] knew [God] was in control... even when they saw evil leaders doing evil things...
 They knew He was in control of even over the choices of evil leaders.
 He was guiding them to do His Will.... you might wonder 'How can these people be guilty when it says right here that all the evil things they did, it was God's plan.'
 [Martin] Luther says 'God is good and cannot do evil, but He uses evil men who cannot escape the impulse and movement of His power.
 [And yet Calvinists cry "But we don't say people are robots controlled by God!"
 Hogwash!]
-And yet when they do the very evil they're planning after being moved by God, it's they're fault, not His.'"
+And yet when they do the very evil they're planning after being moved by God, it's their fault, not His.'"
 [But biblically, God didn't plan to make them be evil or do evil.
 He just foreknew they would be evil people who wanted to do evil things, and so He planned to put it to good use, incorporating their self-chosen evil into His plans.]

 42. And finally, from my ex-pastor's June 2022 sermon about Joseph and forgiveness: "Today we are going to be talking about one of the hardest things a human being can be called on to do, and that is to forgive someone who's abused them.
 Some of you have been horrifically abused and treated horribly by somebody.
 All of us have been betrayed at some point in our life, intentionally targeted, treated unjustly, someone has been cruel to us.
 And the question is 'How do you forgive them?'...
 And here's the key: My choice at that point - how I choose to respond to someone who has abused me - shows what I really think about God...
 All of our bitterness is ultimately traceable to resentment of God.
 Why?
 Because it was God who brought these circumstances into our lives in the first place, painful as they may be...
 And if I'm going to say 'I will not forgive this person.
 I'm going to hold it over their head,' then what I'm saying is 'No matter what You decided, Lord, no matter how You arranged this, You're the one that's guilty.
 And I am bitter and resentful towards God.'...
 God is fully sovereign and in control, and He is good," [Calvinists have a very weird definition of "good"!]

-I mean, seriously, what's there to misunderstand here!?!
+But, seriously, what's there to misunderstand here!?!

 In Calvinism, God "ordained, foreordained, predetermined, determines, orchestrates, directs, controls, creates, wills, wants, instigates, arranges, plans, carries out" all sin and evil.